-Now they had so much fun that they together with Philip and Mauzibauzjumped around the castle.
+Now they had so much fun that they together with Philip and Mauzibauz jumped around the castle.
 They threw snowballs at each other and shove each other in the snow.
 Wherever the little earth dragons fell in the snow, they “rubbed off”.
-Now earth dragons come in many colors ..where the green dragons fell in the snow, in the dead of winter lush grassgrew, the dark red one made a blackberry bush appear, yellow one lemon tree!
-Shortly afterwards the oxen were back and were warmly embraced warmly.
+Now earth dragons come in many colors … where the green dragons fell in the snow, in the dead of winter lush grass grew, the dark red one made a blackberry bush appear, yellow one lemon tree!
+Shortly afterwards, the oxen were back and were warmly embraced.
 “I know we asked a big favor of you”, Rosamund said, “but now all will be well.”

 Unfortunately Mauzibauz was not the best interpreter of his songs, and so it was that he also attracted the Count with his singing to the window.
 “What are you doing, stop already!” he yelled, but then he had but to smile when he saw the two cats caught in the act, as they lay and watched with a blush on his face to the ground.
-“Oh, sorry,” he pleaded, “it’s almost Christmas, because You came despite the adverse conditions and I’m such a bad host.
-Come in by the fire and tell me how you taken on the Rosenau up there.”
+“Oh, sorry,” he pleaded, “it’s almost Christmas.
+You came despite the adverse conditions, and I’m such a bad host.
+Come in by the fire and tell me how you are doing up there on the Rosenau.”

 Christmas Day at the Rosenau.
-They had sealed and decorated the castle as best they coud.
+They had sealed and decorated the castle as best they could.
 The snow stars of the earth dragons were still shining.
-There was not much there, yet to them it was all the delights of this world.
+There was not much there, yet to them, it was all the delights of this world.
 The sheep had eaten their fill of the green grass and bleated with pleasure, there was fresh milk and fresh cheese, the blackberries were delicious and thanks to the fresh lemons no one had fallen ill.